 - You won’t always see “RT” at the start of a retweet as it does depend on what twitter client you are using.
 Some clients enclose the Tweet in quotes while other clients may add via and the original twitterer’s username at the end of the tweet.

-- If you are a blogger than it’s important to add a Retweet option to your blog posts as Twitter is an essential way people now learn about posts worth reading.
-We use the AddThis Social bookmark plugin on our posts.
+- If you are a blogger than it’s important to add a Retweet option to your blog posts, such as AddThis Social Share or Share Options, as Twitter is an essential way people now learn about posts worth reading.

 MT (also known as a modified tweet)